 This trip is a longer trip composed of a shorter trip option.
 Therefore you may have passengers who may embark/disembark on Day 5 of the trip.

-Airfare; transfers in Quito or Guayaquil; items of a personal nature such as laundry; alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; transfers in Quito or Guayaquil; items of a personal nature such as laundry; alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; travel health insurance; fuel surcharge may apply.